tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_professional_redefinition.md

 {% include coffeeshopbook.html %}

-If AI transforms the tech writing field, we'll face a choice of either resisting change and skirting with obsolescence, or reinventing our professional identity.
+If AI transforms the tech writing field, as many think it will, we'll face a choice of either resisting change and skirting with obsolescence, or reinventing our professional identity.
 To deal with this hypothetical dilemma, I invoke a figure from philosophy: Nietzsche's Übermensch.
+This figure embraces an idea of radical reinvention of values and meaning, regardless of cultural constraints.

 {% if site.format == "web" %}
 * TOC